 Most people get better in 2–4 weeks.
 However, glandular fever can cause tiredness and loss of energy for up to a few months.

 - You can return to work, university or school as soon as you feel well enough.

 - There is little risk of spreading the infection to others as long as you follow precautions, such as not kissing other people or sharing utensils and good hand hygiene.

 - Avoid contact sports or activities that put you at risk of falling.
 This is because if you have a swollen spleen, a sudden knock could cause it to rupture.

 - You also need to avoid alcohol as this could damage your liver, which is often affected by the infection.

+If you develop glandular fever, avoid kissing and sharing eating and drinking utensils after your symptoms begin.
 You also need to take extra care with washing your hands regularly, particularly after coughing or sneezing.